chepe263/github-actions-soundcloud-download/README.md

 3. **Track Fetching**: Fetches all tracks for the specified user via the SoundCloud API v2
 4. **Metadata Download**: For each track, downloads the title, description, artwork URL, duration, play count, and other metadata
 5. **File Creation**: Saves each track as an individual JSON file plus a `_summary.json` index file
+6. **Playlist Processing**: Parses track descriptions, formats tracklists, and organizes into year/month text files
-6. **Artifact Upload**: In GitHub Actions, packages all files as a downloadable artifact
+7. **Artifact Upload**: In GitHub Actions, packages formatted playlists as a downloadable artifact

 ### Performance Optimizations